tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LP-13-Stu_Portfolio_Planner_Part_1.md

   ![portfolio-planner-part-1-weights](Images/portfolio-planner-part-1-weights.png)

-* Cumulative returns indicates the total return profit or loss from a percentage standpoint.
+* Cumulative returns indicate the total return profit or loss from a percentage standpoint.
 Multiplying an initial investment of `$10,000` by the series of cumulative returns outputs a trend over time of cumulative profit or loss.

   ![portfolio-planner-cumulative-returns](Images/portfolio-planner-cumulative-returns.png)